Are you considering writing your first e-book?

 This involves taking a break every set period, and the break time increases every time you reach it.

-Click the “Start” button once you begin writing, and you will receive a sound notification when the 25 minutes is over.
+Click the “Start” button once you begin writing, and you will receive a sound notification when the 25 minutes are over.

 The first step of writing a great e-book is researching topics.